JimBledsoe/Learning-computer-science/content/class-v-object/README.md

 ![Brown and Pink backpacks](two_backpacks.png)

-## Summary Thoughts on Objects and Classes
+## Final Thoughts on Objects and Classes

 You should see now that objects are merely the tangible results of a defined class.
 Neither is useful without the other.
-Next week we will amplify the power of classes by introducing *inheritance* and show how to build classes that can combine other classes to represent more complex ideas.
+Next time we will amplify the power of classes by introducing *inheritance* and show how to build classes that can combine other classes to represent more complex ideas.
 Perhaps we will create a hiker class that will need this backpack class to take a trip across the forest.
 It will have fun methods like walking, sleeping, and picture taking.
 But a hiker will still need a backpack and have the need to put things into it and pull them back out.
 We don't want to have to write all of that code all over again, so we will use the Backpack class that we have already created without changing it at all.

 If you would like to run this code for yourself, try it out on [repl.it](https://repl.it/@JimBledsoe/Learning-computer-science) or just browse it on [GitHub](https://github.com/JimBledsoe/Learning-computer-science).